tay-tay-0524/School-Teacher-Grade-Book-Project/README.md

     - What grade that SPECIFIC student has in that SPECIFIC subject
     - Change a student's grade  (doesn't matter up or down)
     - see student's ID number
+    - Calculate a student's overall grade and rank them by any title name